red-data-tools/YouPlot/README.md

 ### Why YouPlot?

-Wouldn't it be a bit of pain to have to run R, Python, Julia, gnuplot or whatever REPL just to check your data?
+Wouldn't it be a pain to have to run R, Python, Julia, gnuplot or whatever REPL just to check your data?
 YouPlot is a command line tool for this purpose.
 With YouPlot, you can continue working without leaving your terminal and shell.

 ### how to use YouPlot?